On the weight zero compactly supported cohomology of $\mathcal{H}_{g, n}$: Boundary complexes of pointed admissible -covers

 It is clear from condition \ref{cond:g} that the genus function $g$ is determined by the monodromy marking $\mu$ as well as the morphism $P \to C$.
 Moreover, since $C$ is a tree, the data of $C$ and $\mu$, without the $S$-marking, actually determine $P$ and $\Phi$ up to isomorphism.
 On the other hand, the $S$-marking on $P$ is not in general determined by the $S$-marking on $C$.

 If $\cP\to \cC$ is an $S$-marked admissible $G$-cover of nodal curves, with $\cC$ a stable $S$-marked curve of genus $0$, then we obtain a corresponding $S$-marked admissible $G$-cover of dual graphs $\mathbf{P}\to \mathbf{C}$.
-The meaning of condition \ref{cond:v} is that the stabilizer of an irreducible component of $\cP$ above a given irreducible component $\cC_v$ of $\cC$ is exactly the subgroup of $G$ generated by the monodromy elements around the special points (nodes and marked points) on $\cC_v$.
+The meaning of condition \ref{cond:v} is that the subgroup of $G$ stabilizing the generic point of an irreducible component of $\cP$ above a given irreducible component $\cC_v$ of $\cC$ is exactly the subgroup of $G$ generated by the monodromy elements around the special points (nodes and marked points) on $\cC_v$.
+Thus, each irreducible component of $\cP$ above $\cC_v$ maps to $\cC_v$ with degree $|\langle \mu(r_C^{-1}(v)) \rangle|$.
 The content here is that since $\cC_v$ is rational, $\pi_1(\cC_v)$ is generated by keyhole loops around the special points.
-Similarly, the data of a homomorphism $\pi_1(\cC_v)\to G$, for appropriately chosen keyhole loops, is the data of an ordered tuple elements of $G$ whose product is the identity.
+Similarly, the data of a homomorphism $\pi_1(\cC_v)\to G$, for appropriately chosen keyhole loops, is the data of an ordered tuple of elements of $G$ whose product is the identity.
 Condition \ref{cond:h} is similar.

 \defnow{Let $\mathbf{P} \to \mathbf{C}$ and $\mathbf{P}' \to \mathbf{C}'$ be graph-theoretic $S$-pointed admissible $G$-covers.